 Loon research by BRI biologists began in 1989 with the discovery of a replicable nighttime capture method, which facilitated the ability to track individual movements and health.
 This capture method is responsible for the banding and recapture of more than 5,000 Common Loons.
 A daytime technique has since been developed that now contributes to the capture, marking, and sampling of other species of loons, including the Yellow-billed Loon, Red-throated Loon, and Pacific Loon.
 The ability to safely and regularly capture individual loons over time provides a way to track individual performance and health that can be related at population-level scales.

-BRI will host the 2019 International Loon/Diver Symposium, October 30 through November 1, 2019 in Portland, Maine.
+BRI will host an International Loon/Diver Symposium in October 2020 in Portland, Maine.

 Our goal for this meeting is to bring together researchers, conservationists, resource managers, and loon enthusiasts to share knowledge and expertise.